List of amateur radio transceivers: Baofeng

 RX and TX below and elsewhere are ham radio jargon for receive and transmit.

 UV-5R

-The Baofeng UV-5R is a hand-held radio that has been marketed illegally in the United States and was produced since 2012.
+The Baofeng UV-5R is a hand-held radio that has been marketed in the United States and was produced since 2012.
 It has been used in a number of projects involving radios.
 It is described as a popular inexpensive model.

 Features

 The UV-5R is designed to transmit on the 2 meter band between 136 and 174 MHz and on the 70 cm band between 400 and 520 MHz.
+(480 MHz to 520 MHz is not available in the UK to comply with Ofcom regulations and are blocked by the manufacturer).
 Features include CTCSS and duplex operation for use with local repeaters, dual watch and dual reception, an LED flashlight, voice prompts in either English or Chinese and programmable LED lighting for the LCD display.